elbetasal/introduction-reactive-programming-slides/PITCHME.md

 ![reactive](assets/images/reactive-traits-es.svg)

 ---
-### Sistemas Reactivos vs Programación reactiva.

 - Reactive programming.
 A development model focusing on the observation of data streams, reacting on changes, and propagating them. |
 - Reactive system.
-An architecture style used to build responsive and robust distributed systems based on asynchronous message-passing.
+An architecture style used to build responsive and robust distributed systems based on asynchronous message-passing. |

 ---
 Futures and callbacks